Please call maternity triage on 01324 567098 (open 24 hours 7 days a week) if experiencing any of the following:

 If you are having a high risk pregnancy, or are not keeping well please discuss exercise with your obstetric team.

-We recommend if struggling with symptoms of PPGP you consider doing some:
+We recommend if you have symptoms of PPGP you consider doing some:

 - pregnancy yoga